How Dangerous is Working on an Oil Rig in Texas?

 Oil workers face a high rate of injury compared to workers in other industries.
 The risks you face working on an oil rig come not only from the workplace conditions – working outside in the heat and sun – but also from the chemicals and tools you handle as a roughneck or other oil worker.
-The Houston oil drilling injury lawyers at The Queenan Law Firm discuss some of the dangers and statistics surrounding oil rig workers in Texas.
+The Dallas oil rig accident lawyers at The Queenan Law Firm discuss some of the dangers and statistics surrounding oil rig workers in Texas.

 Texas Oil Rig Injury Statistics